How to Sue in Small Claims Court

 Can the Defendant sue me?

 Yes.
 The person you are suing can counter-sue you.
-They do this by filing a Defendant’s Claim and having a copy served to you.
+They do this by filing an SC-120 Defendant’s Claim and having a copy given to you.

 Yes.
-If you have not served the Defendant you can request a Reset free of charge.
+If you have not served the Defendant you can request an SC-150 Postponement free of charge.
 If you have served the Defendant or you are the Defendant you can request a Postponement and pay a $10 fee.
 The Request for Postponement should be filed at least 10 days prior to your court hearing.
 In most cases the court will only grant (1) Postponement per Plaintiff and Defendant.

 Preparing for court

 You will need to bring evidence to court that proves to the Judge that you are owed money.
 Be sure and bring two copies of any evidence you will present, one copy for the Judge and one for the other party if you are appearing in person.
 Here are some examples of evidence you can start gathering for your day in court: